andreasisnes/py-coinmarketcap/README.md

 # CoinMarketCap
 A Python implementation of CoinMarketCap's V1 API.

+You need an API key from CoinMarketCap in order to utilize this module, you can get a key from [here](https://coinmarketcap.com/api/).
+Due the low request rate, I recommend you to test your application in a sandbox environment.
+You need a different API key when using their sandbox environment, which you can get from [here](https://sandbox.coinmarketcap.com/).

 ## Installing
 ```terminal
 python3 -m pip install CoinMarketCapAPI
 ```

 ## Authentication
-Keys can be loaded given directly to the module or from a file in `$HOME/.coinmarketcap.json`, with the following syntax.
+If no keys are provided during init, the module will look for a JSON file in `$HOME/.coinmarketcap.json`, with the following syntax.
 ```json
 {
   "sandbox": "API_KEY",